 - Be positive, but not ignorant.
 Offering some humor, positive messaging, or a feel-good story could do wonders for your brand’s identity.
 Just be sure you do not sensationalize a sensitive subject.

 - Have open conversations with your customers.
 Being transparent is one of the best ways to win over customers.
 People will appreciate your honesty, even if it isn’t great news.

 - Be open-minded to what others are going through.
-As said, everybody has been impacted by this crisis.
+Everybody has been impacted by this crisis.
 If a customer has an expired coupon, take it.
-If a customer shows up one-minute after you closed, let them in.
+If a customer shows up one-minute after you have closed, let them in.
 Being compassionate and understanding can create an emotional connection for years to come.

 Remember that caring for the customer is always the most important element of running a successful business.
 Without your customers, you are nothing.
 Be sure to let them know how much you care about them and the community you serve.

 If you need help communicating with your international colleagues or clients during this period, BeTranslated is here to provide you with high-quality, reliable translation in many languages from French to Japanese.